What's in Kentucky? Why Kentucky?

 The fact that Louisville is a fun and unique city is just an added bonus.

 Anyone who meets Audrey can see that she has a peaceful countenance and a sweet soul.
 Get to know her a little more and you’ll discover the fire in her spirit.
-Audrey had her life planned out before DTS.
+She had her life planned out before DTS.
 After five months committed to growing with God, she found more life than she had ever dreamed was possible.
 She embodies what it means to find fulfillment and satisfaction in the Lord.
-Her love for culture, adventure, and travel has taken her to university, a job in Korea, surfing in the Pacific, and right here to Louisville.
-When Audrey commits to something, she’s all in.
-Her depth and personality add a unique richness to our family.